 Topper and Pete have recorded four songs with "Hogpond" and are planning more

 It seems likely now that NYPL have entered into a long rest period.
-Topper is playing sometimes with Elvis, Pete is recording a solo album, Karl is at home, Sam is in a new young band, Lofty is playing locally in the town of Christchurch and Bob has retired from show business.
+Topper is playing sometimes with Elvis, Pete is recording a solo album, Karl is at home, Sam is going to live in Cornwall, Lofty is playing locally in the town of Christchurch and Bob has retired from show business.